 Still no love from TechCrunch, which at the time, we naively looked at -- as so many do -- as the pinnacle of startup PR success.

 Takeaway: There’s more to PR than pitching TechCrunch.
 Too many startups see TechCrunch as a success metric, but there are hundreds of great press outlets.
-We shared more than 40 of them right here.

 2. Twitter Buzz (and the value of Twitter traffic)

 After the TNW piece went live, Twitter -- which hadn’t been an influence on us until that point -- exploded.
 People Tweeted links to the post (and to Groove), and while Twitter traffic didn’t convert nearly as well as some other channels, we did get a handful of free trial signups, which led to more Tweets, which led to more signups, and on and on.
 We didn’t track this at the time (doh!), but I suspect those that found us on Twitter were more engaged in social media; thus more likely to Tweet about us.
 I can't prove it, but my gut says this was very high-value traffic for us.

 Takeaway: Twitter is no longer optional.
 I’ll admit, I don’t personally like using Twitter.
 But as a business, you must go to where your customers are.
 When the TNW piece brought us Twitter buzz, we realized how valuable that traffic was, and the platform is now a big part of our strategy.

 3. A Viral Sign-Up Form (and how we hacked beta invites)